mihaic21/iOS-SmartDialer/README.md

 # iOS-SmartDialer
-An HTC-like dialer for the iPhone
+An HTC-like dialer for the iPhone, with T9 contact name search combined with recently called contacts, all in one place.